interlay/interlay.github.io/docs/interlay/crowdloans.md

 </tbody>
 </table>

-Any INTR not used for the Core, Early, Referral and Success Airdrop will be distributed proportionally among all participants, further increasing the ratio of INTR per locked KSM.
+Any INTR not used for the Core, Early, Referral and Success Airdrop will be distributed proportionally among all participants, further increasing the ratio of INTR per locked DOT.

 ## Participating in the Crowdloan

 The crowdloan is a fully permissionless event - you make your own judgement on if and how you would like to participate.

-!> You will need to read and accept the [Terms and Conditions](TODO) to qualify for the airdrop!
+!> You will need to read and accept the Terms and Conditions to qualify for the airdrop!

 We recommend the following ways to participate:

 1. Via the [Interlay crowdloan website](https://crowdloan.interlay.io/) using the Polkadot.js browser extension
-3. Via partner exchanges (tbc)
+2. Via partner exchanges (tbc)
-4. Via partner DeFi platforms (tbc)
+3. Via partner DeFi platforms (tbc)
-5. Via partner (mobile) wallets (tbc)
+4. Via partner (mobile) wallets (tbc)